Aumann-SHAP: The Geometry of Counterfactual Interaction Explanations in Machine Learning: Experiments

 \subsection{German credit}

-The German Credit dataset \cite{hofmann1994statlog} contains applicant-level information describing loan requests, financial situation, and basic demographic characteristics, with labels \emph{creditworthy} vs.\ \emph{not creditworthy}.
-We use the standard pre-processed benchmark (27 attributes, 1{,}000 applicants) popularized in \cite{ustun2019actionable} and adopted in \cite{luborgonovo2024}.
-Our goal is to explain \emph{counterfactual transitions} from a baseline $\vx^0$ (not creditworthy) to a successful counterfactual $\vx^1$ (creditworthy), in order to outline \emph{interactions} responsibility among changed features.
+The German Credit dataset \cite{hofmann1994statlog} contains 27 attributes for 1,000 applicants, with labels \emph{creditworthy} vs.\ \emph{not creditworthy} \cite{ustun2019actionable,luborgonovo2024}.
+We explain counterfactual transitions from a baseline $\vx^0$ (not creditworthy) to a successful counterfactual $\vx^1$ (creditworthy), outlining interaction responsibility among changed features.